 General Information

-High-Quality Work-Based Learning (HQWBL) is comprised of school-coordinated workplace experiences related to students’ career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.
+High-Quality Work-Based Learning (HQWBL) comprises school-coordinated workplace experiences related to students’ career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

-HQWBL experiences are available year round.
-While many students work during the calendar school year, experiences are also available during the summer months.
+HQWBL experiences are available throughout the year.
+While many students work during the school year, experiences are also available during the summer months.

-HQWBL experiences taking place during the summer must be reported during the same reporting period (school year) with which the course is associated.
-Students who took a CTE course during the Spring Semester but completed their HQWBL experience over the summer would have that experience associated to their previous school year Spring Course.
-A student that completes their HQWBL experience over the summer but does not complete the associated CTE Course until the following fall would have their HQWBL experience associated with the upcoming fall course.
-HQWBL experiences can only be counted one time in a reporting period and must be associated with a CTE Course that takes place during that reporting period.
+HQWBL experiences taking place during the summer must be reported during the same reporting period (school year) as the course with which the experience is associated.
+Students who took a CTE course during the spring semester but completed their HQWBL experience over the summer would have that experience associated with the spring course from the previous school year.
+A student who completes their HQWBL experience over the summer but does not complete the associated CTE course until the following fall would have their HQWBL experience associated with the fall course in the upcoming school year.
+HQWBL experiences can only be counted one time in a reporting period.
+They should be counted during the reporting period that aligns with the associated CTE course.

 HQWBL experiences reinforce Virginia’s 5 C’s—critical thinking, collaboration, communication, creative thinking, and citizenship—by allowing students to apply these skills in a real-world business or service-oriented work environment.